J-Jaywalker/alphred_kb/readme.md

 ### `config/corne.keymap`
 Defines the keyboard layout, key bindings, behaviors (e.g. hold-tap, layers, macros), and other input logic for the Corne build.

+#### Configuring Keymaps

+Keymaps can be configured manually by modifying `corne.keymap`, but in most cases it's easier to use the [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) made by Nick Coutsos, providing it has permissions to run on your repo.

 ### `config/corne.conf`
 ZMK configuration file that controls lower-level keyboard behavior such as debounce timing, power management, and feature toggles.